 Under the ACA’s employer mandate, applicable large employers (ALEs) are required to offer minimum essential coverage (MEC) to at least 95% of their full-time workforce (and their dependents) so that coverage meets minimum value (MV) and is affordable for the employee or be subject to Internal Revenue Code (IRC) Section 4980H penalties.

-Employers of all sizes, that are struggling to keep up with the skyrocketing prices of group health insurance to cover their employees, might find an HRA to be the right solution for their budgetary needs.
+Employers of all sizes, that are struggling to keep up with the skyrocketing prices of group health insurance to cover their employees, might find a health reimbursement arrangement (HRA) to be the right solution for their budgetary needs.
 An HRA allows employees to spend and then be reimbursed each month for individual health plans and other qualified expenses with employer-funded money.
-This solution allows a company to know exactly what their max spend would be each month while providing a true health benefit to their employees all while meeting the individual mandate for California and avoiding a tax penalty.
+This solution allows a company to know exactly what their max spend would be each month while providing a true health benefit to their employees, all while meeting the individual mandate for California and avoiding a tax penalty.